gemfire/gemfire-developer-website/content/blog/spring-for-gemfire-1-0-0-announcement.md

 ***What versions of Spring and GemFire are compatible?***

-The first release of the Spring for GemFire dependencies is compatible with
+The current releases of the Spring for GemFire dependencies are compatible with

-- Spring Boot 2.6 and 2.7
+- Spring Boot 2.7, 3.0, and 3.1
-- Spring Data 2.6 and 2.7
+- Spring Data 2.7, 3.0, and 3.1
-- Spring Session 2.6 and 2.7
+- Spring Session 2.7, 3.0, and 3.1
-- GemFire 9.15.3
+- GemFire 9.15 and 10.0

-***Will Spring Boot/Data/Session 3 be supported?***

-Yes, we will be supporting Spring Boot/Data/Session 3, but no release date is set.

 ***How do I migrate to the new dependencies?***